John Wallis Titt

-John Wallis Titt (1841–1910) was a late nineteenth-century English mechanical engineer and builder of a particular design of large wind engine.
+John Wallis Titt (14 April 1841 – 5 May 1910) was a nineteenth-century English agricultural engineer, millwright, iron founder, and builder of large wind engines.

 Early life

+Titt was born in 1841 at Chitterne, Wiltshire, the son of John Titt and his wife Eliza Wallis.
+He was baptized into the Church of England at Chitterne St Mary on 24 October 1841.
+In the 1851 census, his father was a farmer of 220 acres employing ten labourers.
+Elm Farm, Chitterne, had a post mill, which as a young man Titt worked for his father.

+Career

-Titt was born in 1841 at Chitterne, Wiltshire to John Titt and Eliza Titt (née Wallis).
-Elm farm had a post mill, which he worked for his father until he left in 1865 to join Messrs Wallis, Haslan and Stevens, agricultural engineers and steam engine manufacturers of Basingstoke, Hampshire.
-Titt worked for them for two years as a commercial traveller.
+In 1865, Titt left home to join Messrs Wallis, Haslam and Steevens, agricultural engineers and steam engine manufacturers of Basingstoke, Hampshire.
+He worked for them for about two years as a commercial traveller.
 In 1867, he joined the millwrighting firm of Brown & May, based in Devizes, Wiltshire.
 He remained with them for five years.
 From 1870, Titt was an agent for Brown and May.

-Later life
+From 1872, he was an agricultural engineer with that firm and also an agent for Fowler's of Leeds, Yorkshire.
+In March 1874, he went into business on his own account, announcing that he had succeeded to the Warminster branch of Brown & May's business and henceforward would repair Portable Steam Engines and machines and act as agent for all kinds of engineering.

-In 1872, Titt established himself at Portway, Devizes as an agricultural engineer, employed by Brown & May.
-He was also an agent for Messrs Fowler's of Leeds, Yorkshire.
-In 1874 he entered business on his own account and in 1876 he established the Woodcock Ironworks at Warminster.
-At first, he manufactured elevators.
-Titt continued in business as an agricultural engineer and iron founder.
-In 1884, Titt manufactured his first wind engine, for the Boyton estate.
-Titt continued to run the firm until he retired through ill health in 1903, the year in which he exhibited three wind engines at the Royal Agricultural Society's show, Park Royal, London.
-He died in May 1910.
+In 1876, Titt established the Woodcock Ironworks at Warminster and at first was mostly manufacturing elevators.
+He continued in business as an agricultural engineer and iron founder, and in 1884 made his first wind engine, for the Boyton estate.
+Titt continued to run the firm until he retired through ill health in 1903, the year in which he exhibited three wind engines at the Royal Agricultural Society's show, at Park Royal, Acton, London.